stay·manual

 1. WiFi

 Always section one.
 Network name and password, copy-to- clipboard if your platform supports it (it should).
-If you have a guest network with a separate password, list both — spell out which is which.
-Add a one-line fallback like “If WiFi's acting up, the router is in the cupboard under the stairs — switch it off, count to ten, on again.”
+If you have a guest network with a separate password, list both, then spell out which is which.
+Add a one-line fallback like “If WiFi's acting up, the router is in the cupboard under the stairs.
+Switch it off, count to ten, on again.”
 That single line will save you the most messages of any single sentence in the whole book.

 2. Getting in